Mohenjo-daro: The Mohenjo-daro ruler

-The Indus Valley civilisation employed rulers made of ivory for measuring length circa 1500 BCE.
+The Indus Valley civilisation employed rulers made of ivory for measuring length circa 1500 BC.
 The Mohenjo-Daro ruler is divided into units corresponding to 1.32 inch and these are further marked in decimal subdivisions with great accuracy, to within 0.005 in.
 A ruler found at Lothal (2400 BCE) is calibrated to about 1/16 inch.
-The decimal subdivision on the ruler is noteworthy, as it predates the modern metric system by 3000 years or more.
+The decimal subdivision on the ruler is noteworthy, as it predates the modern metric system by 3,000 years or more.
 The base unit used was known as the angula (finger) and is about 17 mm.
 A piece of shell found in Mackay's excavation is very precisely incised with lines spaced 0.264 inch apart.
 Ancient bricks found throughout the region have dimensions that correspond to these units.

 Conservation and current state

-An initial agreement to fund restoration was agreed through the United Nations Educational, Scientific, and Cultural Organization (UNESCO) in Paris on 27 May 1980.
+An initial agreement to fund restoration was agreed through UNESCO in Paris on 27 May 1980.
 Contributions were made by a number of other countries to the project: